Tuesday, October 4, 2011

 Right on the strip and in the middle of the biker/vendor action

-They close down Virginia Street for bikes and spectators only
+They close down Virginia Street

 It was impressive how low key things were...